Nikolai Volkoff: World Wide Wrestling Federation- Bepo Mongol (1970–1971)

 In 1970 he began wrestling in Vince McMahon Sr.'s World Wide Wrestling Federation (WWWF) (currently known as WWE).
-Wrestling as Bepo Mongol, managed by "Captain" Lou Albano and partnered with Newton Tattrie (as Geeto Mongol) as the Mongols, he captured the WWF International Tag Team Championship from Tony Marino and Victor Rivera on June 15, 1970.
+Wrestling as Bepo Mongol, managed by "Captain" Lou Albano and partnered with Newton Tattrie (as Geeto Mongol) as the Mongols billed from Mongolia.
+They captured the WWF International Tag Team Championship from Tony Marino and Victor Rivera on June 15, 1970.
 After losing the title to Luke Graham and Tarzan Tyler in a match over a year later that unified the WWWF International and WWWF World Tag Team Championship, Peruzović left the WWWF and went on to singles competition under the name "Nikolai Volkoff".

 Return to the WWWF (1974–1980)

 In 1974, Volkoff returned to the company and appeared in a memorable match at a sold out Madison Square Garden and wrestled one of the sport's most famous champions, Bruno Sammartino.
+During this time, he was billed from Mongolia.
 In 1976, he was masked as an Executioner as he became the third member along with Killer Kowalski and Big John Studd.
 They captured the World Tag Team Championship, but it was vacated due to a third member interfering.
 Later he reverted to the Volkoff name.
 During this time in the WWWF, Volkoff was announced as being from Mongolia.
 He had a very successful feud with Bruno Sammartino, which started when Volkoff attacked him during an interview segment.
 They sold-out arenas throughout the Northeast.
 During this tenure, he began crushing fresh apples with one hand as a sign of what he would do to his opponents.
 He later had a feud with Bob Backlund during Backlund's tenure as champion.